dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ContentPage>
 ```

 In this example, the controls in the `CardViewControlTemplate` become part of the visual tree for each `CardView` object.
-Because the root <xref:Microsoft.Maui.Controls.Frame> object for the control template sets its `BindingContext` to the templated parent, the <xref:Microsoft.Maui.Controls.Frame> and its children resolve their binding expressions against the properties of each `CardView` object.
+Because the root <xref:Microsoft.Maui.Controls.Frame> object for the control template sets its <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> to the templated parent, the <xref:Microsoft.Maui.Controls.Frame> and its children resolve their binding expressions against the properties of each `CardView` object.

 The following screenshot shows the `CardViewControlTemplate` applied to the three `CardView` objects:

 :::image type="content" source="media/controltemplate/relativesource-controltemplate.png" alt-text="Screenshot of two templated CardView objects.":::

 > [!IMPORTANT]
-> The point in time that a <xref:Microsoft.Maui.Controls.ControlTemplate> is applied to a control instance can be detected by overriding the `OnApplyTemplate` method in the templated custom control, or templated page.
+> The point in time that a <xref:Microsoft.Maui.Controls.ControlTemplate> is applied to a control instance can be detected by overriding the <xref:Microsoft.Maui.Controls.TemplatedView.OnApplyTemplate%2A> method in the templated custom control, or templated page.
 For more information, see [Get a named element from a template](#get-a-named-element-from-a-template).

 ## Pass parameters with TemplateBinding

-The `TemplateBinding` markup extension binds a property of an element that is in a <xref:Microsoft.Maui.Controls.ControlTemplate> to a public property that is defined by the templated custom control or templated page.
-When you use a `TemplateBinding`, you enable properties on the control to act as parameters to the template.
-Therefore, when a property on a templated custom control or templated page is set, that value is passed onto the element that has the `TemplateBinding` on it.
+The [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) markup extension binds a property of an element that is in a <xref:Microsoft.Maui.Controls.ControlTemplate> to a public property that is defined by the templated custom control or templated page.
+When you use a [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension), you enable properties on the control to act as parameters to the template.
+Therefore, when a property on a templated custom control or templated page is set, that value is passed onto the element that has the [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) on it.

 > [!IMPORTANT]
-> The `TemplateBinding` markup expression enables the `RelativeSource` binding from the previous control template to be removed, and replaces the `Binding` expressions.
+> The [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) markup expression enables the [`RelativeSource`](xref:Microsoft.Maui.Controls.Xaml.RelativeSourceExtension) binding from the previous control template to be removed, and replaces the `Binding` expressions.

-The `TemplateBinding` markup extension defines the following properties:
+The [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) markup extension defines the following properties:

-- `Path`, of type `string`, the path to the property.
+- <xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension.Path>, of type `string`, the path to the property.
-- `Mode`, of type `BindingMode`, the direction in which changes propagate between the *source* and *target*.
+- <xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension.Mode>, of type <xref:Microsoft.Maui.Controls.BindingMode>, the direction in which changes propagate between the *source* and *target*.
-- `Converter`, of type `IValueConverter`, the binding value converter.
+- <xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension.Converter>, of type <xref:Microsoft.Maui.Controls.IValueConverter>, the binding value converter.
-- `ConverterParameter`, of type `object`, the parameter to the binding value converter.
+- <xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension.ConverterParameter>, of type `object`, the parameter to the binding value converter.
-- `StringFormat`, of type `string`, the string format for the binding.
+- <xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension.StringFormat>, of type `string`, the string format for the binding.

-The `ContentProperty` for the `TemplateBinding` markup extension is `Path`.
-Therefore, the "Path=" part of the markup extension can be omitted if the path is the first item in the `TemplateBinding` expression.
+The `ContentProperty` for the [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) markup extension is <xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension.Path>.
+Therefore, the "Path=" part of the markup extension can be omitted if the path is the first item in the [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) expression.
 For more information about using these properties in a binding expression, see [Data binding](~/fundamentals/data-binding/index.md).

 > [!WARNING]
-> The `TemplateBinding` markup extension should only be used within a <xref:Microsoft.Maui.Controls.ControlTemplate>.
-However, attempting to use a `TemplateBinding` expression outside of a <xref:Microsoft.Maui.Controls.ControlTemplate> will not result in a build error or an exception being thrown.
+> The [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) markup extension should only be used within a <xref:Microsoft.Maui.Controls.ControlTemplate>.
+However, attempting to use a [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) expression outside of a <xref:Microsoft.Maui.Controls.ControlTemplate> will not result in a build error or an exception being thrown.

-The following XAML example shows a <xref:Microsoft.Maui.Controls.ControlTemplate> for `CardView` objects, that uses the `TemplateBinding` markup extension:
+The following XAML example shows a <xref:Microsoft.Maui.Controls.ControlTemplate> for `CardView` objects, that uses the [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) markup extension:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"